Burwell, Cambridgeshire: Burwell Castle

 The village is the site of an unfinished castle in Spring Close, whose final wall was knocked down by the Fire Brigade testing a fire hose in the 1930s, but the dry moat is still visible.
 It was built during "The Anarchy", the mid-12th-century conflict in the reign of King Stephen.
 Despite a settlement that the throne would pass to Henry II on Stephen's death, the Barons took the opportunity to fight their own battles.
 Of these, Geoffrey de Mandeville was notably troublesome.
 After turning against Stephen, he set up an impregnable base around Ely, from which he attacked towns such as Cambridge.
 So the king ordered castles be built to surround him.
 The few known potential sites of these included Rampton (Giant's Hill), Ramsey (Booth's Hill), Burwell, and possibly Knapwell.

 At Burwell, a moat was constructed and the stone keep partially built when Geoffrey attacked and was mortally wounded.
 His revolt then collapsed and the castle was left unfinished.
 The narrow lane along the side of the church next to Spring Close, where the Castle stood, is named Mandeville.

 Barn Fire

 On 8 September 1727, a travelling puppet show was filled with onlookers in a Burwell barn in what is now Cuckolds Row, near the centre of the village.
 The doors were nailed shut to stop further people getting in, an act that led to tragedy.
-Richard Whittaker, an ostler employed by the owner of the barn came back to feed the horses.
+Richard Whittaker, a hostler employed by the owner of the barn came back to feed the horses.
 He seems to expect to be admitted free but was not.
 He made his way to the stable, clambered over a partition with a candle lantern and peered in to watch.
 The candle set fire to the hay within.
 It was reported that with no way to escape, 80 of the 140 people inside perished in the ensuing blaze.
 Whittaker was tried at Cambridge Assizes in 1728, but acquitted.